 - Extrinsic allergic alveolitis

 - Collagen vascular diseases

-up blood, excessive sweating, anxiety and pale skin.
+Symptoms of pulmonary edema include difficulty breathing, coughing up blood, excessive sweating, anxiety and pale skin.
 If left untreated, it can lead to death.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community